It’s achievements in a CV that set you apart from others …

 The detail.
 Think KPI’s:

-Every person’s achievements are going to differ even if they’re in the same job, so it’s sensible to list the Key Performance Indicators (KPI)’s which will support the depth of your skills.
+Every person’s achievements are going to differ even if they’re in the same job, so it’s sensible to consider your Key Performance Indicators (KPI)’s that showcase how well you’ve been doing your job.
+Making them measurable is also valuable as it suggests you’re driven buy results.
 These could include:

 Projects: